SumiSastri/react-basics-to-hooks/progressive-web-apps/videorama/README.md

 {ovVideoData.map((video) => (
         <div className="video-container" key={video.video_url}>
           <h2> {video.name}</h2>
-          <video className="videos"></video>
         </div>
       ))}
 ```

 Now proceed to add the videos and any other data you want to render from the array and style accordingly.
+Videos have their own JSX tag `<video className="videos" controls src={video.video_url} />`

+### PWA and the continuous build process

+So, sudo, npm, install, dash g, serve.
+So, what serve is going to allow us to do is to basically set up a lightweight server here on my machine so that I can serve up all of the files that have been built.
+Now, in the next video we're going to actually run that build.